joaowenzel/grain_tracking/README.md

 # How do I use it?
 ## Step 1

+First, you have to identify the best version of the code for you.
+Then you copy and paste all the functions in the same folder that your images are stored.

+## Step 2

 Set the variables in the main function `White_RGB` = `AllposXY`, `Black_RGB` = `B_AllposXY` and `White_GrayScale` = `N_AllposXY`: